hackabit18/heavy_light_dudes/README.md

 ## Technologies used

-* Docker module to create and setup environment.
+* Docker to create and setup environment.
 * PYQt for the GUI application.
 * Python3.
 * BASH